 Q: Do you have one day excursions on the train?

-A: From Anchorage, you can take a day trip to either Seward or Talkeetna with the Alaska Railroad.
+A: The Alaska Railroad does offer a Grandview Day Tour from Anchorage.
+This 9 hour scenic train ride allows you to see the beauty of the Turnagain Arm and the splendor of Spencer Glacier and Bartlett Glaciers.
+Other day trip options from Anchorage include trips to either Seward or Talkeetna with the Alaska Railroad.
 The Seward trip could be combined with a day cruise through the Kenai Fjords National Park for glacier and wildlife viewing.
 This trip departs Anchorage at 6:30am and returns about 10:30pm.
 It is a great and scenic trip, but a long day.
 Talkeetna offers a shorter day trip.
 We recommend combining this rail excursion with a McKinley Experience flightseeing tour.
 The train departs Anchorage about 8:15am and arrives back about 8:00pm.
 When taking a day excursion, we recommend taking the Alaska Railroad one way, and the Alaska Park Connection Motorcoach the either.

 A: The train from Seward to Anchorage does not begin running until May.
 During the winter months, the train travels northbound from Anchorage to Fairbanks on Saturdays and then southbound from Fairbanks to Anchorage on Sundays.